-2. Change in Accounting Principle
+3. Change in Accounting Principle

-During the fourth quarter ended August 31, 2019, the Company changed its accounting principle related to the presentation of thirdparty delivery costs associated with shipping and handling activities previously included as operating expenses in Distribution in the Consolidated Statements of Operations and Comprehensive Income.
-The Company now presents these expenses within Cost of goods sold in the Consolidated Statements of Operations and Comprehensive Income.
-In connection with the change in accounting principle, the Company also changed its definition of shipping and handling costs to include costs paid to third-party warehouse operators associated with delivering product to a customer, previously included in General and administrative, and Depreciation and amortization of the assets at the third-party warehouse, previously included in Depreciation and amortization.
+During the fourth quarter ended August 31, 2019, the Company changed its accounting principle related to the presentation of third-party delivery costs associated with shipping and handling activities previously included as operating expenses in Distribution in the Consolidated Statements of Operations and Comprehensive Income (Loss).
+The Company now presents these expenses within Cost of goods sold in the Consolidated Statements of Operations and Comprehensive Income (Loss).
+The Company now presents these expenses definition of shipping and handling costs to include costs paid to third-party warehouse operators associated with delivering product to a customer, previously included in General and administrative, and Depreciation and amortization.
 Under the previous definition of shipping and handling costs, the Company only included delivery costs in Distribution.
-The accounting policy change was applied retrospectively to all periods presented and the Consolidated Statements of Operations and Comprehensive Income reflect the effect of this accounting principle change for all periods presented.
+The accounting policy change was applied retrospectively to all periods presented and the Consolidated Statements of Operations and Comprehensive Income (Loss) reflect the effect of this accounting principle change for all periods presented.
 The effect of the adjustment is as follows in thousands:

-Fifty-Two Weeks Ended August 25, 2018 As Reported Change in Account Principle and Present Other Operating Expense (1) As Adjusted Cost of goods sold \$ 223,873 \$ 2 27,190 \$ - \$ 251,063 Distribution 19,685 (1 9,685) - General and administrative 56,333 ( (7,331) 633 49,635 Depreciation and amortization \$ 7,672 \$ (174) \$ - \$ 7,498
+Fifty-Two Weeks Ended August 25, 2018 A s Reported A Pr Change in Accounting rinciple and resentation Ot her Operating Expense (1) As Adjusted A Other Adjustments (2) As Restated (3) Cost of goods sold \$ 223,873 \$ 27,190 \$ \$ 251,063 \$ 3,903 \$ 254,966 Distribution 19,685 (19,685) General and administrative 56,333 (7,331) 633 49,635 (208) 49,427 Depreciation and amortization \$ 7,672 \$ (174) \$ - \$ 7,498 \$ - \$ 7,498

-(1) Other operating expenses have been combined with General and administrative expenses on the Consolidated Statements of Operations and Comprehensive Income.
+(1) Other operating expenses have been combined with General and administrative expenses on the Consolidated Statements of Operations and Comprehensive Income (Loss).